scalablecory/recipes/Smoky Sausage & White Bean Soup with Charred Corn and Crispy Shallots.md

 - Measure cooking wine.
 - Measure tomato paste.
 - Strip thyme leaves and mix with salt, black pepper, smoked paprika, bay leaf into a bowl.
-- Line a plate with paper towls (for draining shallots)
+- Line a plate with paper towls. (for draining shallots)

 ## Cooking instructions